Scala

 Language Overview

 Scala is a modern, multi-paradigm programming language that combines object-oriented and functional programming paradigms.
 Designed to express common programming patterns concisely, Scala runs on the Java Virtual Machine (JVM) and is fully interoperable with Java.
+Scala 3 (Dotty) introduced a redesigned type system, new indentation-based syntax, and many language improvements while retaining strong interoperability with Scala 2.13.

 Key Features: